 Everyone gets anxious from time to time – it’s a normal response to stressful situations like having a job interview.
 But for some people, the feelings of anxiety can be a lot more extreme and become what’s known as an anxiety disorder.

 - Phobias, including social phobia are when someone feels very fearful about a particular object or situation and it interferes with life.
-Examples are fear of attending social events, driving over bridges, or travelling on planes.
+Examples are fear of attending social events, driving across bridges, or travelling on planes.

 To find out more about anxiety disorders or get support, visit the websites below.

 Medicines for epilepsy, mental health, and pain can harm your unborn baby (PDF, 240 KB) contains important information for people who could get pregnant who are: